 - Activities (NZ$10-$400+, but there are loads of free activities too!)

 Because the hop-on hop-off buses in New Zealand are catered to backpackers, passengers will stay in backpacker hostels and lodges across the country.
-You will pay for your accommodation as you check-in the hostel.
+You will pay for your accommodation as you check in at the hostel.
 With both Kiwi Experience and Stray, you are guaranteed the first night of accommodation with the bus’ partner hostel.
 Booking more nights is subject to availability.

-You also have the choice to pick your own accommodation and the bus drivers do what they can to drop you off as close to your chosen accommodation as possible.
+You also have the choice to pick your own accommodation and the bus drivers will do what they can to drop you off as close to your alternative accommodation as possible.

 How Can You Save More Money on Accommodation?

 Passengers usually prefer to stick together by staying at the same recommended hostel by the hop-on hop-off bus company, which is great!
-Always pick the cheapest option, as you may get a choice of 4-bed dorms to 8-bed dorms.
-If you end up hopping off the bus, search for cheaper hostels in the area, as the buses don’t necessarily pick the cheapest hostels.
+Always pick the cheapest option, as you may get a choice of 4-bed to 8-bed dorms.
+If you end up hopping off the bus, search for cheaper hostels in the area, as the buses don’t necessarily pick the cheapest.